YushenZuo/yushenzuo.github.io/_pages/about.md

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 A paper is submitted to **ICASSP 2025**.
+- *2024.09*: &nbsp;🎉🎉 Our research paper for enhancing 3D Gaussian Splatting in novel view synthesis under sparse view is submitted to **ICASSP 2025**.
 - *2024.08*: &nbsp;🎉🎉 2nd place in <a href='https://codalab.lisn.upsaclay.fr/competitions/17705'>AIM 2024 Challenge on Efficient Video Super-Resolution for AV1 Compressed Content</a> **in ECCV 2024** and our method **Fast Sequential Motion Diffusion (FSMD)** is selected to present in the summary <a href='https://arxiv.org/pdf/2409.17256'>paper</a>.
 - *2024.08*: &nbsp;🎉🎉 Our paper **Towards Multi-View Consistent Style Transfer with One-Step Diffusion via Vision Conditioning** is accpeted by <a href='https://sites.google.com/view/ai4vaeccv2024'>AI for Visual Arts Workshop and Challenges (AI4VA)</a> in **ECCV 2024**.
 - *2024.04*: &nbsp;🎉🎉 Join <a href='https://www.polyu.edu.hk/'>The Hong Kong Polytechnic University (PolyU)</a> as a research assistant.
 - *2022.07*: &nbsp;🎉🎉 Join <a href='https://www.microsoft.com/en-us'>Microsoft</a> as an applied scientist.
-- *2022.06*: &nbsp;🎉🎉 'Stars-of-tomorrow' award of MSRA Intern Program.
+- *2022.06*: &nbsp;🎉🎉 'Stars-of-tomorrow' award of MSRA Internship Program.
-- *2021.07*: &nbsp;🎉🎉 Join <a href='https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/'>Microsoft Research Asia (MSRA)</a> as a research intern and cooperate with Azure OCR for multi-directional table detection in PDF image.
+- *2021.07*: &nbsp;🎉🎉 Join <a href='https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/'>Microsoft Research Asia (MSRA)</a> as a research intern and cooperate with Azure OCR team for multi-directional table detection in PDF image.
 - *2021.03*: &nbsp;🎉🎉 Rank 10 / 60 in <a href='https://competitions.codalab.org/competitions/28073'>NTIRE 2021 Challenge on Image Deblurring</a> in **CVPR 2021** and our method **Visual Token Transformer for Image Restoration** is selected to present in the summary <a href='https://openaccess.thecvf.com/content/CVPR2021W/NTIRE/papers/Nah_NTIRE_2021_Challenge_on_Image_Deblurring_CVPRW_2021_paper.pdf'>paper</a>.
 - *2019.07*: &nbsp;🎉🎉 Our paper <a href='https://www.sciencedirect.com/science/article/pii/S0925231219307313'>Low-resolution palmprint image denoising by generative adversarial networks</a> is accepted by **Neurocomputing 2019**.